Exam Preparation/Detailed NEC Workshop

 Classroom – lecture, discussion of topics, and hand-on problem solving and calculations

 Workshops participants are provided with a Detailed NEC® Instructional Manual.
-Participants are suggested to bring the National Electrical Code – *2017 Edition, National Fire Alarm Code – 2013 Edition, and a calculator.
+Participants are suggested to bring the National Electrical Code – Current Edition; National Fire Alarm Code – 2013 Edition; a calculator; and a highlighter.

 - will learn improved navigation skills within the NEC®.